Raleigh Capital Management Inc. Acquires 12,646 Shares of SPDR Portfolio Europe ETF (NYSEARCA:SPEU)

 Raleigh Capital Management Inc. boosted its holdings in shares of SPDR Portfolio Europe ETF (NYSEARCA:SPEU – Get Rating) by 113.6% in the 4th quarter, according to its most recent Form 13F filing with the SEC.
 The firm owned 23,776 shares of the company’s stock after buying an additional 12,646 shares during the period.
 Raleigh Capital Management Inc. owned approximately 0.27% of SPDR Portfolio Europe ETF worth $825,000 as of its most recent SEC filing.

-Several other large investors also recently added to or reduced their stakes in SPEU.
-Kestra Advisory Services LLC raised its stake in SPDR Portfolio Europe ETF by 8.1% in the third quarter.
-Kestra Advisory Services LLC now owns 11,640 shares of the company’s stock valued at $335,000 after purchasing an additional 871 shares in the last quarter.
+Several other large investors also recently added to or reduced their stakes in the business.
+Kestra Advisory Services LLC boosted its stake in SPDR Portfolio Europe ETF by 8.1% during the third quarter.
+Kestra Advisory Services LLC now owns 11,640 shares of the company’s stock valued at $335,000 after buying an additional 871 shares during the period.
 Castleview Partners LLC raised its stake in SPDR Portfolio Europe ETF by 124.7% in the fourth quarter.
 Castleview Partners LLC now owns 2,227 shares of the company’s stock valued at $77,000 after purchasing an additional 1,236 shares in the last quarter.
 JPMorgan Chase & Co. purchased a new stake in SPDR Portfolio Europe ETF in the first quarter valued at approximately $57,000.
-EWG Elevate Inc. bought a new position in SPDR Portfolio Europe ETF in the fourth quarter valued at $65,000.
-Finally, Walkner Condon Financial Advisors LLC increased its stake in SPDR Portfolio Europe ETF by 3.8% in the fourth quarter.
-Walkner Condon Financial Advisors LLC now owns 62,849 shares of the company’s stock valued at $2,180,000 after acquiring an additional 2,292 shares during the last quarter.
+EWG Elevate Inc. purchased a new stake in SPDR Portfolio Europe ETF in the fourth quarter valued at approximately $65,000.
+Finally, Walkner Condon Financial Advisors LLC raised its stake in SPDR Portfolio Europe ETF by 3.8% in the fourth quarter.
+Walkner Condon Financial Advisors LLC now owns 62,849 shares of the company’s stock valued at $2,180,000 after purchasing an additional 2,292 shares in the last quarter.

 SPDR Portfolio Europe ETF Stock Performance